 Kitano Gaikokujin Club (北野外国人倶楽部)

-After seeing the photo below, you must be thinking, is this club specializing in wedding photoshoots?
+After seeing the photo in the Instagram post, you must be wondering if this club specializes in wedding photoshoots.
 While you can choose to do so, this definitely isn’t what the facility is about!

 When Kobe was opened for international trading, this house was built as a social gathering place for foreigners.
 The majority of furniture and fixtures here were used by aristocrats in the Bourbon and Victoria dynasties.
 Nowadays, it is a place to discover the life of European aristocrats back then.
 At the same time, the club is also a place that reinforces the clear class society at the time.
 It totally makes us recall various scenes in Downton Abbey (´▽`*).

-The big difference between the rooms, pathways, and staircases used by the owner’s families and friends versus those for the servants, you can get a vibe of how things used to be in a class society.
+The big difference between the rooms, pathways, and staircases used by the owner’s families and friends and those for the servants gives a vibe of how things used to be in a class society.

 Dressing and Photoshooting at Kitano Gaikokujin Club

-So back to photoshopping, what does that have to do with this estate?
-At Kitano Gaikokujin Club a dress and enjoy the photo shoot at the special photo studio.
+So, back to photoshopping.
+What does that have to do with this estate?
+At Kitano Gaikokujin Club, you can dress up and enjoy the photo shoot at the special photo studio.
 They might also still allow you to take photos at the little chapel in the European garden!
 So remember to bring a good camera with you.

 Don’t worry if you are particularly picky.
 There are more than 50 dresses for you to choose from.
 Suits are also available for guys to suit up to escort the ladies (^_-)-☆.